 As you arrive, we will greet your family, take your temperature, and your child's temperature.
 Then we will escort your child to his or her classroom.
 At the end of the day, we will also bring your child to you.

 We ask that you wear a face covering when dropping off and picking up your child.
 We recognize that this may add a few minutes to your drop off and pickup, and we ask for your cooperation in social distancing and patience as we all adapt to these important precautionary measures.

 All teachers receive specialized training on coronavirus health and safety practices.

 We have installed an ionization system to help purify the air, kill viruses and bacteria, control allergens, and help prevent the spread of germs.
 Learn More

 Upon arrival, we are checking the temperatures of children and their families.
 Throughout the day, we conduct regular health checks of children and our staff.
 We will not be able to provide care for a child if either you, your child, or someone who resides in your household has a temperature of 100.4°F or higher or other symptoms outlined by the CDC.

 To protect your child, other children, and our teaching staff from illness, all visitors to our schools are required to use hand sanitizer and/or wash their hands upon arrival.
 Our teachers are role modeling and reviewing handwashing procedures and curriculum with children.

 Only children and staff are allowed in our classrooms.
 We have suspended our enrichment program specialists, photographers, and other visitors to our classrooms.

 We have reduced class size and implement social distancing as much as possible.

-Outdoor play structures are utilized by one class at a time and sanitized twice a day during nap time and at the end of the day.
+Outdoor play structures are utilized by one class at a time.

 We have adjusted family-style dining to limit the spread of germs.
 Our meals are plated and served to children.
 Children still eat together.